Skip to content

 use AutoMapper\Transformer\PropertyTransformer\PropertyTransformerSupportInterface;

-class UrlTransformer implements PropertyTransformerInterface, PropertyTransformerSupportInterface
+class UrlTransformer implements PropertyTransformerSupportInterface

 {